 To get a true feeling of Dutch culture, you need to experience Kingsday (Koningsdag).
 This holiday is celebrated on the birthday of the Dutch King, April 27th.
-For many Dutch people, Kingsday is one of their favorite holidays because it has a lot to do with Dutch pride (well that, and drinking).
+For many Dutch people, Kingsday is one of their favourite holidays because it has a lot to do with Dutch pride (well that, and drinking).
 Simply, this day embodies what it means to be Dutch.
 As an international, you should join the celebrations at least once.
 Since it is a national holiday, almost all offices, universities, and stores are closed.
 But don't worry, there's plenty to do on Kingsday.

 Kingsday Flea Market

-You can't miss the nation-wide flea market on Kingsday.
-On this day, people all over the country participate by selling any household or self-made items in big plazas in the city center, or just outside their home.
+You can't miss the nationwide flea market on Kingsday.
+On this day, people all over the country participate by selling any household or self-made items in big plazas in the city centre, or just outside their home.
 This is a great way to snag cheap second-hand furniture for your room or find some cool authentic Dutch items.
 If you're not looking to buy anything, it's also fun to just walk through a market and talk with some local Dutch people.
 They're all in high spirits on Kingsday.

 If a flea market doesn't speak to you, why not try a festival?
 Dutch people can party hard and that's especially true on Kingsday.
 Amsterdam, Rotterdam, and Utrecht have some of the biggest and best Kingsday festivals.
 Check out Kingsland or Oranjebloesem, just to name a few.
-Some of the world's best DJs and most popular Dutch artists come perform at these festivals.
+Some of the world's best DJs and most popular Dutch artists come to perform at these festivals.
 If you do want to attend a festival, however, make sure you purchase your tickets on time; they sell fast!
 The Netherlands is luckily a relatively small country, so a short train ride is all it takes to get from one place to another.

 Kingsnight (Kongingsnacht) is the evening of April 27th.
 Head to a nightclub party on Kongingsnacht if you're not already too exhausted from the day's activities.
 Again, many of the best are in Amsterdam.